alexiacw11/alexiacw11.github.io/sample_page2.md

 ## AAL Annual Report, March 2026
 I was tasked with cleaning and visualizing the data for our Annual Report.

+What I want to write up here:
+- Looked at what they did last year
+- Hand Sketches were done before I arrive of how they wanted visuzliations to look
+- The datasets weren't ready.
+So I created the R files to give everyone an idea of what they could look like
 - Wanted to find unique ways to display the data that would make sense.
+- Presented these vs. how some of them were done last year and gave rationale on why we should change certain things.
+- Started working on compiling the datasets
-- List all the different types of graphs i made
+- List all the different types of graphs i made  (even created some we didn't use but that looked really good like the violin plots which were good for showing the distributions)
 - Maybe just show the finished visualizations with a brief description and have links to each individual thing.
 ### Gantt Chart